tyconsulting/blog.tyang.github.io/_posts/2014/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image26.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb26.png" alt="image" width="244" height="57" border="0" /></a>

-<strong>Issues I experienced</strong>
+## Issues I experienced

-01. Google Maps VS. Bing Maps
+1. Google Maps VS. Bing Maps

 Someone may want to ask, why did I choose Google Maps rather than Microsoft’s Bing Maps.
 Well, I’m not sure about other countries, but couple of years ago when I was testing a well known OpsMgr map dashboard, which uses Bing Map (you probably know which one I’m talking about), I found the mapping data for Australia is very inaccurate.